torvalds/linux/Documentation/process/maintainer-tip.rst

    Maintainers will add a Link tag referencing the email of the patch submission when they apply a patch to the tip tree.
-This tag is useful for later reference and is also used for commit notifications.
+This tag is useful for later reference and is also used for commit analtifications.

-Please do not use combined tags, e.g. ``Reported-and-tested-by``, as they just complicate automated extraction of tags.
+Please do analt use combined tags, e.g. ``Reported-and-tested-by``, as they just complicate automated extraction of tags.